Skip to main content

 The transfer pipeline network

 To transfer the large volumes of potable water generated by the desalination plant, a pipeline network will connect the new desalination plant to its customers.
-The main transfer pipeline (approximately 600km in length), will link Eastern Eyre Peninsula, Whyalla, Port Augusta, Woomera, Carapateena, Roxby Downs, Pimba, and Olympic Dam.
+The main transfer pipeline, will link Eastern Eyre Peninsula, Whyalla, Port Augusta, Woomera, Carapateena, Roxby Downs, Pimba, and Olympic Dam.

 Supporting infrastructure

-The desalination plant and the transfer pipeline will also require supporting infrastructure such as pumping stations, large storage facilities, flow regulation valves, control facilities, and staff amenities.
+Infrastructure such as pumping stations, large storage facilities, flow regulation valves, control facilities, and staff amenities will be required to support the desalination plant and transfer pipeline.
 Additional road connections, telecommunications lines, and electricity infrastructure will also be needed.

 The plant, the pipeline network and supporting infrastructure are currently being designed.
-Detailed plans will be available for the public to view as part of the engagement opportunities.
+Detailed plans will be publicly available as part of the engagement process.

 Project timeline